How to Evaluate Formula in Excel?

 As I told to understand big formulas we need to first understand parts of the formula step by step and this is called an evaluation of the formula or debugging.

-For an example look at the below formula for this example.
+For example, look at the below formula for this example.

 If you don’t understand anything from the formula we can evaluate part by part by pressing the F9 key.